 A Brief History of the Marque

-GIMA (Groupement Industriel Métallurgique Automobile) was a French motorcycle manufacturer that built lightweight bikes from 1947 until 1956, and resumed in 2005 with the production of a retro reincarnation of the original 1950s bikes, but compliant with modern standards.
+GIMA (Groupement Industriel Métallurgique et Automobile) was a French motorcycle manufacturer that built lightweight machines from 1947 until 1956, and resumed in 2005 with the production of a retro reincarnation of the original 1950s motocyclettes, but compliant with modern standards.

-The 108cc is was of the first French mopeds equipped with a telescopic fork.
-They had many racing successes, including placing first in the Bol d'Or of 1949.
+The company had many racing successes, including placing first in the Bol d'Or of 1949.

 However, the crisis in the motorcycle industry in general, the war in Algeria, and the arrival of cheaper Italian scooters and Japanese motorcycles caused the decline of the brand which folded in 1955.

-The parts inventory was sold to Favor who distributed the 125, 175 and 250cc Gima models under the Favor label.
+The parts inventory was sold to Favor who rebadged the 125, 175 and 250cc Gima models as their own.

 1956 Models included 125 3SA, 125 4SA, 175 4SA, 175 4OS, a 250cc model, and two Capri models of 125 and 175cc.